 14. Duct Tape Your Coach/Teacher/Principal to the Wall

 Something that’s fun to do for some small proceeds or in conjunction with a crowdfunding event is to charge a small fee to duct take a coach, teacher or principal to the wall.
 Someone that is a student favorite would bring in some donations, simply charge for the strips of duct tape ($1 to a few dollars), let people stick them on and hilarity is bound to ensue.

 15. Scavenger Hunt

-A scavenger hunt is omething that many families do around spring holidays and family gatherings, so why not make it into something bigger for the students, teachers and parents to participate in.
+A scavenger hunt is something that many organizations do around spring or summer holidays, so why not make it into something bigger for the students, teachers and parents to participate in.
 Funds can be raised in the form of registration fees and upgrades to give better hunting advantages.

 16. Spirit Nights at Local Businesses

 Reach out to your town’s favorite hang-out spots or restaurants to host a spirit night, where any proceeds for the evening will have a percentage donated to the school.
 Booster club fundraising happens where your community has fun and shares stories of the day.

 Sell from Within Your Booster Club

 If your booster club fundraising team is working with a tight budget, one of the best booster club fundraising ideas to pursue is selling goods or services from within (instead of selling with third party companies).